Boodogs/uwhpsc---clone/notes/project.rst

 the final time.

 #.
 Add a second subroutine to the file `heat_solvers.f90` that implements the
-   implicit Crank-Nicolson method that will be discussed in Lab 19.
+   implicit Crank-Nicolson method that will be discussed in :ref:`lab19`.
    Name this subroutine `solve_heat_implicit` and it should have the same calling sequence as the `solve_heat_explicit`.